sveltejs/svelte-eslint-parser/README.md

         svelteFeatures: {
           /* -- Experimental Svelte Features -- */
           /* It may be changed or removed in minor versions without notice. */
+          // This option is for Svelte 5.
+The default value is `true`.
-          // If true, it will analyze Runes.
+          // If `false`, ESLint will not recognize rune symbols.
-          // By default, it will try to read `compilerOptions.runes` from `svelte.config.js`.
+          // If not configured this option, The parser will try to read the option from `compilerOptions.runes` from `svelte.config.js`.
-          // However, note that if `parserOptions.svelteConfig` is not specified and the file cannot be parsed by static analysis, it will behave as `false`.
+          // If `parserOptions.svelteConfig` is not specified and the file cannot be parsed by static analysis, it will behave as `true`.
-          runes: false,
+          runes: true,
           /* -- Experimental Svelte Features -- */
           /* It may be changed or removed in minor versions without notice. */
           // Whether to parse the `generics` attribute.